hungryrobot1/MCP-PIF/README.md

 - Check the [Development Guide](home/meta/docs/architecture/development.md) for contribution guidelines

 ### Troubleshooting
-- Ensure all paths in both config files use proper path separators
+- If manually specifying paths, use platform-appropriate separators (backslashes on Windows, forward slashes on macOS/Linux)
 - Check the Claude Desktop Client logs if connection fails
 - Verify your workspace directory exists and is writable
 - Make sure Node.js and TypeScript versions meet requirements